-The seat of government is the federal capital Berlin.
-Before German reunification in 1990, Bonn was the capital of the Federal Republic of Germany.
-In June 1991 the Bundestag decided that Berlin would be the seat of parliament and of government.
-Nevertheless, six federal ministries maintain their headquarters in Bonn, and all the ministries maintain offices in both cities.
-Bonn, as the second political centre of the Federal Republic, likewise bears the name Federal City of Bonn.
+The federal capital Berlin is the seat of government.
+Before German reunification in 1990, Bonn was the “provisional” capital of the Federal Republic of Germany.
+In June 1991 the Bundestag decided that Berlin would become the seat of parliament and government.
+Six federal ministries retained their headquarters in Bonn, however, and all ministries have offices in both cities.
+As the second political centre of the Federal Republic, Bonn bears the specially introduced designation of Federal City.

 Federal Ministry of Finance

 Federal Foreign Office

 Federal Ministry for Economic Affairs and Climate Action

 Federal Ministry of Justice